Support

 - Alternate App Icons let you choose from a selection of alternate icons for your home screen.

-The core Load tab — both Enter Weight and Add Plates — the barbell visualization, your plate inventory, and the Workout List (including copy and share) are all free, with no time limit and no trial period.
-The Percentage Calculator includes a free trial.
+The core Load tab (both By Weight and By Plates), the barbell visualization, your plate inventory, the Percentage Calculator, the Workout List (including copy, share, and save), browsing your Logbook, and import and export are all free, with no time limit and no trial period.

 How do I switch between barbells?